domRiddle/ASF/FAQ.md

 ### `System.IO.IOException: Input/output error`

 If this error happened during ASF input (e.g. you can see `Console.ReadLine()` in the stacktrace) then it's caused by your environment which prohibits ASF from reading standard input of your console.
-That can occur due to a lot of reasons, but the most common one is you running ASF in the wrong environment (e.g. in `&` background instead of `screen` on Linux).
+That can occur due to a lot of reasons, but the most common one is you running ASF in the wrong environment (e.g. in `nohup` or `&` background instead of `screen` on Linux).
 If ASF can't access its standard input, then you'll see this error logged and ASF's inability to use your details during runtime.

 If you **expect** this to happen, so you **intend** to run ASF in input-less environment, then you should explicitly tell ASF that it's the case, by setting **[`Headless`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#headless)** mode appropriately.